What is compound interest?

 In a world that has become increasingly short-term in its view, compound interest is one phenomenon than demonstrates the power of the longer term and its importance to successful investment strategies.

-For simplicity’s sake, assuming a return of 6% per cent a year: if you invested £10,000 in year one you would receive £600 in year one, £636 in year two (6 per cent on £10,600) and so on.
+For simplicity’s sake, assuming a return of 6% per cent a year: if you invested £10,000 you would receive £600 in year one, £636 in year two (6 per cent on £10,600) and so on.
 Therefore after 40 years you could have a pot of over £70,000.
 However, if you chose to spend £10,000, on say a holiday, the longer-term impact is considerable.
 By removing this money from the compounding process, it could cost you over £30,000 over 20 years.
 This again emphasises the benefit of reinvesting income and dividends.

 What does it mean for you?